rooftops, church tower with trees in coimbra

 There are several ways to get to Coimbra from Lisbon:

-• Train: the most convenient way to travel from Lisbon to Coimbra is by train.
+• *Recommend by Train: the most convenient way to travel from Lisbon to Coimbra is by train.
 The journey takes around 1.5 to 2 hours, and there are several trains departing from Lisbon’s Santa Apolonia or Oriente train stations each day.
+This is how I

-• Bus: there are several bus companies that operate regular services from Lisbon to Coimbra, such as Rede Expressos and FlixBus.
+• Bus: several bus companies operate regular services from Lisbon to Coimbra, such as Rede Expressos and FlixBus.
 The journey takes around 2 to 2.5 hours, depending on traffic, and there are several departures each day.

 • By car: You rent a car and drive from Lisbon to Coimbra.
 The journey takes around 2 to 2.5 hours, depending on traffic and the route you take.
 The most direct route is to follow the A1 highway north and exit at Coimbra Norte.